 In April, the stars married in a glamorous California wedding that included a five-tiered wedding cake, a Vera Wang dress for the bride, and a 200-person guest list packed with DWTS pros.
 But aside from the couple revealing their first dance song, "La Vie en Rose," they left many of the night's dancing details a secret.
-That is, until now: We sat down with Jenna to chat about about all the big moments from the couple's surprisingly not (!!) choreographed first dance to the reception playlist and musical surprises from both the bride and groom.
+That is, until now: We sat down with Jenna to chat about all the big moments from the couple's surprisingly not (!!) choreographed first dance to the reception playlist and musical surprises from both the bride and groom.

 Keep reading to see the couple in action with wedding photos by Duke Images and a video by KFilms Video—then, take notes on Jenna's top tips for nailing the first dance, making the perfect playlist, and creating a dance-filled night to remember, below.